 How to get around Seattle

 Seattle’s closest airport is Sea-Tac International Airport, located about 30 minutes south of downtown.
 If you’re coming here by train, you’ll arrive at the King Street Station downtown.

 Each of Seattle’s neighborhoods has a distinct local flavor.
 You’ll find lots of nightlife in Belltown, just north of downtown, where young professionals go to eat, drink, and dance.
-Capitol Hill is the gay-friendly hipster scene; take a look at our Capitol Hill recommendations.
+Capitol Hill is the gay-friendly hipster scene.
 Fremont has a funky, hippie attitude, with eclectic shops and landmarks like the Fremont Troll.
 Ballard has a strong Scandinavian history, but today it’s mainly cute boutiques and restaurants.
 Public transit is extensive and mostly reliable, with options including the bus, light rail, and streetcars.
 Parking can be difficult downtown or in the smaller neighborhoods with narrow streets, and many areas have metered street parking until 8 p.m.
-Seattle is a fairly geographically compact city, so taxis are an affordable option, as are pay-as-you-go car rental services such as Zipcar or Car2Go.
+Seattle is a fairly geographically compact city, so taxis are an affordable option, as are pay-as-you-go bike share options.

 Although Seattle may be best known musically for the 1990s grunge scene, its arts and culture scene is diverse.
 The Seattle Symphony plays at Benaroya Hall downtown, and the Seattle Center hosts the Seattle Opera and the Pacific Northwest Ballet (both at the Marion Oliver McCaw Hall).
 Theater lovers will enjoy the 5th Avenue Theatre, the Paramount, and the Seattle Repertory Theatre.
 Popular live music venues include the Crocodile, Neumos, the Showbox, and the Neptune.